Implantable cardioverter defibrillator (ICD)

 Coronary artery bypass surgery reroutes the blood supply around a blocked section of the artery.

-During this procedure, surgeons remove healthy blood vessels from another part of the body, such as a leg or the chest wall.
+During this procedure, surgeons remove healthy blood vessels from another part of the body, such as a leg, wrist or the chest wall.
 They then surgically attach the vessels to the diseased artery so that the blood can flow around the blocked section.

-After a bypass operation, it’s especially important for you to reduce the amount of fat and cholesterol you eat, because these substances cause the arteries to clog.
-Doctors also recommend increasing physical activity to strengthen the heart muscles.
+After a bypass operation, it’s especially important to reduce the amount of fat and cholesterol you eat because these substances cause the arteries to clog.
+Health care professionals also recommend increasing physical activity to strengthen the heart muscles.

 Heart valves regulate the flow of blood inside the heart.
 When the valves don’t work properly, this puts extra strain on the heart and can lead to heart failure.